 The Freedom Movement in America spawned the Civil Rights Movement, the Poor People’s Movement, the Women’s Movement, the Peace Movement, the LGBT Movement, the Environmental Movement, and most recently, the Occupy and Black Lives Matter movements – to name a few.
 At the height of the Freedom Movement in the 1960s hundreds of college students from across the United States joined with Mississippians young and old alike to form together what they called ‘freedom schools’ to both expose the inequities of segregated public education in the south and to demonstrate a better way to educate.

-PFFS – University (opened in 2005), with its focus on social justice and environmental sustainability, has been a successful demonstration site/lab school for best instructional practices and small school design for eleven years.
-The new PFFS – Downtown (opened in 2014) is implementing these successful strategies with the same focus in a completely redesigned delivery of interdisciplinary, problem-based, ‘full immersion’ STEM curricula.
+PFFS – University (opened in 2005), with its focus on social justice and environmental sustainability, has been a successful demonstration site/lab school for best instructional practices and small school design for thirteen years.
+PFFS – Downtown (opened in 2014) implements these successful strategies with the same focus in a completely redesigned delivery of interdisciplinary, problem-based, ‘full immersion’ STEM curricula.
 Both schools are public schools grounded in the legacy of Paulo Freire and the Freedom Movement in America.
 Both schools are demonstration sites/lab schools within CITY Center for Collaborative Learning in Tucson.